Board of Supervisors

 Health and Human Services Agency (HHSA) recommending the Board:

-authorizing the County to accept the California Department of Housing
+the County to accept the California Department of Housing and

-and the Housing Navigation and Maintenance Program (HNMP) Round
+Housing Navigation and Maintenance Program (HNMP) Round 4

-Director, to execute the resulting funding agreements for both THP
+to execute the resulting funding agreements for both THP Round 7 and

-Round 7 and HNMP Round 4, and any subsequent amendments that
+HNMP Round 4, and any subsequent amendments that do not increase

-do not increase funding beyond what is outlined in the Resolution,
+funding beyond what is outlined in the Resolution, contingent upon County

-contingent upon County Counsel and Risk Management approval, as
+Counsel and Risk Management approval, as applicable, and subsequent

-applicable, and subsequent administrative documents or required fiscal
+administrative documents or required fiscal or programmatic reports.

 Health and Human Services Agency, with sponsorship by Supervisor

-and authorize the Chair to sign a Proclamation recognizing October
+authorize the Chair to sign a Proclamation recognizing October 2025 as

-2025 as “Domestic Violence Awareness Month” in the County of El
+“Domestic Violence Awareness Month” in the County of El Dorado.

 FUNDING: N/A